gthh2/c-myc_small_mol/README.md

 These are the PLUMED input files used to produce the simulations as reported in 'Sequence Specificity in the Entropy-Driven Binding of a Small Molecule and a Disordered Peptide' (JMB, 2017). https://doi.org/10.1016/j.jmb.2017.07.016

-In this paper, we perform metainference metadynamics simulations to characterise the interactions of a small, drug-like molecule and a disordered peptide (residues 402-412) from the oncogenic transcription factor, c-Myc.
+In this paper, we perform metainference metadynamics simulations to characterise the interactions of a small, drug-like molecule (called 10058-F4) and a disordered peptide (residues 402-412) from the oncogenic transcription factor, c-Myc.

 There are two subdirectories containing relevant input files to rerun the simulations for the apo and holo systems.